 Go to the library.

-Note the pattern "に行く / Ni iku" repeating, and simply adding information that makes sense connected to it.
-With the consumption and exposure to various patterns of the language structures, you become capable of inferring the meaning of sentences by knowing several structures.
-That’s why it isn’t possible to study only isolated words.
+Note the pattern, “に行く / Ni iku” repeating, and just needing to add information that makes sense connecting to it.
+With consumption and exposure to various patterns of structures in the language, you become capable of inferring the meaning of sentences by knowing various structures.
+That is why it is not possible to study only isolated words.

-In other words, you will overcome your reading difficulties, knowing the meaning of different structures and vocabularies.
-Vocabulary and grammar you will acquire through study, that is, by taking notes, typing, saving for review, but reading should never be left out, even with low comprehension.
+In other words, you will overcome your reading difficulty by knowing the meaning of various structures and vocabularies.
+Vocabulary and grammar you will acquire through study, that is, by taking notes, typing, saving for review, but reading should never be left aside, even with low comprehension.

-- why you don't understand what you read in the language you study
+- The reason you do not understand what you read in the language you study

 Reading

-Reading has no escape, you will really need to read something, even if it's little, daily.
-If you study japonês, you can start with mangás that usually have a simple language, or even watch something LEGENDADO EM JAPONÊS, meaning, almost everything appears in kanji (ideograms), and keep watching while reading what's written.
+Reading has no escape; you will really need to read something, even if little, daily.
+If you study Japanese, you can start with manga, which usually have simple language, or even watch something SUBTITLED IN JAPANESE, meaning almost everything appears in kanji (ideograms), and watch while reading what is written.

-This activity is very powerful, as it improves your interpretation of texts as you have the clear context of what is being said and the sound that comes in the background.
-Even this activity will require a certain sense of reading, as the scenes and subtitles go by very quickly.
+This activity is very powerful because it improves your text interpretation since you have the clear context of what is being said and, on top of that, the sound that comes in the background.
+Even this activity will require some reading comprehension, as the scenes and subtitles pass very quickly.

-In short, that's it, Study and Practice, both incessantly, there is no magic solution, the theoretical knowledge aligned with constant practice is what will truly ensure results for you.
+In summary, that’s it, Study and Practice, both incessantly; there is no magic solution, theoretical knowledge aligned with constant practice is what will truly guarantee results.

-Check out our website and repertoire of Japanese language content. japoneclub.comthere you will find a lot of content and various types of classes that will really develop your foundation to start making great strides in the Japanese language.
+Check out our website and repertoire of Japanese language content at japoneclub.com, there you will find a lot of content and various types of classes that will really develop your base to start making great strides in the Japanese language.

-I hope you enjoyed this article, if you liked it share and leave your opinion in the comments.
-Good studies!
+I hope you liked this article; if you did, share it and leave your opinion in the comments.
+Happy studying!